 - 1. An earned DO degree from a COCA-accredited college of osteopathic medicine; - 2.
-An unrestricted medical license at some time in their career, free of disciplinary actions or sanctions while licensed; - 3.
-AOA or ABMS board certification at some time in their career; and - 4.
-Experience as a dean of a college of osteopathic medicine for at least 5 years, or demonstrated progressive leadership with UME, experience in budget management authority, admissions, student disciplinary situations, GME, accreditation, and scholarly activity over the past 5 years.
+An unrestricted medical license at some time in his/hertheir career, free of disciplinary actions or sanctions while licensed; - 3.
+AOA or ABMS board certification at some time in his/hertheir career; and - 4.
+At Experience as a dean of a college of osteopathic medicine for at least five years of proven, or demonstrated progressive leadership with UME, experience within the last ten years in academic leadership roles that includes budget management authority, admissions, student disciplinary situations, GME, accreditation, and scholarly activity over the past 5 years.